 Across the series we'll explore themes that shape resilience in practice, including place, patterns, networks, leadership, learning, feedbacks, thresholds and the deeper work of change.

 This series is for people working in communities, landscapes, systems and change.
-It will help you learn key resilience concepts, apply them in practice and build our collective capacity to create resilient futures.
+It will help you explore key resilience concepts, apply them in practice and build our collective capacity to create resilient futures.

 To learn more about the Australian Resilience Centre and explore our work and services, please visit https://www.ausresilience.com.au/